Tips for Successfully Starting a New Job

 - Engage strategically in meetings and conversations.
 It’s understandable that you’ll have a lot to catch up on in a new job and may not have insights and opinions to share right out of the gate.
 However, sitting silently in meeting after meeting won’t make a great impression, either.
 Instead, aim to strike a balance between listening carefully (which will be extremely important in getting oriented) and speaking up or asking smart questions.

 - Establish open communication channels with your supervisor and key team members, whether this takes the form of weekly meetings or recurring email or messenger updates.
-Not only will this give you the opportunity to keep your supervisor up-to-date with your accomplishments, but you’ll be able to group questions together so you can ask them at one rather than sporadically throughout the day or week.
+Not only will this give you the opportunity to keep your supervisor up-to-date with your accomplishments, but you’ll be able to group questions together so you can ask them all at once rather than sporadically throughout the day or week.

 - Endeavor to arrive earlier and/or stay later than your supervisor to prove you are ready to work hard.